atulgupta01/END/Assignment14/Readme.md

 The folder has two files "train_example.txt" generated for the training dataset and "test_example.txt" generated on the test dataset.

+The **comment** represents the source, **Actual Code** represents the ground truth or the target data used for training and **Predicted Code** represents the generated code by the model

+**Data.csv** is the file generated and used for training after all the pre-processing etc.

 # 9. Graphs

 Graphs are generated and shown in the python notebook.